 Social justice cinema

-Cinema that shines a light on some of the most pressing issues of yesterday and today from environmental concerns, to exploring conflict and healing and extending equal rights to all around the globe (and here at home).
+We are committed to showcasing cinema that shines a light on some of the most pressing issues from environmental concerns, to exploring conflict and healing and extending equal rights to all around the globe.